jayfray12/iDAAS-Connect-FHIR/README.md

 and also building and packaging the solution as well.
 All the scripts are named to describe their capabilities <br/>
 3. platform-testdata: sample transactions to leverage for using the platform.

+For this particular repository it has been tested and works with multiple FHIR servers. <br/>
+<a href="https://github.com/hapifhir/hapi-fhir-jpaserver-starter" target="_blank">HAPI FHIR JPA Server</a><br/>
+<a href="https://github.com/IBM/FHIR" target="_blank">IBM FHIR Server</a><br/>
+<a href="https://github.com/microsoft/fhir-server" target="_blank">Microsoft Azure FHIR Server</a><br/>

+Which ever FHIR server you implement you will need to follow the specific install instructions from each vendor.
+While we have tested with all three of them there could be a need to reconfigure the connectivity details to it.

 ## Scenario: Integration
 This repository follows a very common general facility based implementation.
 The implementation is of a facility, we have named MCTN for an application we have named MMS.
 This implementation